jfcherng-sublime/ST-OpenUri/README.md

 ### Improvements

 - Technically a total rewrite.
-- Simplified URL-finding REGEX.
+- Simplified URI-finding REGEX.
+Allow detecting custom schemes.
 - Self-managed phantom set.
 Do not clear phantoms when a view is deactivated.
-- Use binary searching to find URLs which should be opened.
+- Use binary searching to find URIs which should be opened.
-- Allow multiple cursors to open multiple URLs at once via a command (`open_url_in_browser_from_cursor`).
+- Allow multiple cursors to open multiple URIs at once via a command (`open_uri_in_browser_from_cursor`).